Home » Pharma SOPs » QA SOPs » Procedure for planned internal Quality Audits in Pharma

 6.1 External Audits are conducted by Regulatory Bodies, Certification Bodies, Notified Bodies, and Customers.

-Regulatory Bodies: The Regulatory Bodies include CDSCO, State Licensing Authority.
-These Regulatory Bodies conduct audits and inspections at our site with prior information and sharing of the audit schedule.
-The communication regarding travel and stay (if required) is done with the respective designated Medical Device Officer / Drug Inspectors.
-The observations or deficiencies given by the Medical Device Officers / Drug Inspectors are eliminated by way of taking appropriate corrective actions and submitting the same to the Regulatory Authorities.
+Regulatory Bodies: The Regulatory Bodies, including CDSCO and the State Licensing Authority, conduct audits and inspections at our site with prior information, sharing the audit schedule.
+We communicate regarding travel and stay (if required) with the respective designated Medical Device Officer/Drug Inspectors.
+We eliminate any observations or deficiencies provided by the Medical Device Officers/Drug Inspectors by taking appropriate corrective actions and submitting them to the Regulatory Authorities.

 Notified Bodies: The audits are conducted annually.
-When the audit plan is received and the audit is conducted by the Notified Body Auditors.
-The Notified Body auditors provide the audit results, and if there is any nonconformity, we submit the root cause, and corrective action plan, and based on the acceptance of the corrective action plan, the corrective actions are taken and completed as per the target dates.
+When we receive the audit plan, the Notified Body Auditors conduct the audit.
+The Notified Body auditors provide the audit results, and if there is any nonconformity, we submit the root cause and corrective action plan.
+Based on the acceptance of the corrective action plan, we take and complete the corrective actions as per the target dates.

-Follow-Up Audits: The follow-up audits are required to be conducted by these Regulatory / Notified and Certification Body only when there is a serious nature nonconformity that can affect the quality management system and product performance noticed during routine audits.
-The root cause analysis and corrective action plan are submitted to the auditors, and after acceptance of the same, the corrective action is initiated to be completed within the stipulated period of time.
-The auditors decide to verify the same on-site or off-site depending upon the type of non-conformity, and only after the verification of the evidence, the continuation is maintained.
+Follow-Up Audits: The follow-up audits are required to be conducted by these Regulatory/Notified and Certification Bodies only when serious nonconformities that can affect the quality management system and product performance are noticed during routine audits.
+We submit the root cause analysis and corrective action plan to the auditors, and after they accept it, we initiate corrective action to be completed within the stipulated period.
+The auditors decide to verify the same on-site or off-site depending on the type of non-conformity, and only after verifying the evidence, the continuation is maintained.

 7.0 Unannounced Audits:

-7.1 These are audits that are generally carried out by the Regulatory Bodies and Notified Bodies to verify compliance to the requirements as a result of either a complaint or their own requirements, like the European Directive demands an un-announced audit within three years from the date of the certification audit.
+7.1 These audits are generally conducted by Regulatory Bodies and Notified Bodies to verify compliance with requirements due to a complaint or their own standards.
+For instance, the European Directive mandates an unannounced audit within three years of the certification audit.

-7.4 Unannounced audits are not conducted on the weekly off and public holidays.
+7.4 Unannounced audits are not done on the weekly off and public holidays.

-7.5 The major focus during the unannounced audit will be on the production and inspection activities.
+7.5 The main focus during these audits is on production and inspection activities.

 7.6 The auditors will explain the reason for the audit and how the audit will be conducted.

-7.8 The auditors are to co-operate throughout the audit as we do for routine audits.
+7.8 The auditors are to Co-operate throughout the audit as in routine audits.

 8.0 Precautions: